Before You Start¶

 What you cannot do is to go production with the standalone, that is not its purpose.
 For production, use the official deployment packages.
 They take care of properly installing the punchplatform components.
 The PunchPlatform team will provide production support only on versions installed using the official deployment packages.

-At least 8 GB of memory.
-RAM requirement will depends on the number and the complexity of storm/spark topologies you will be running (e.g. input and output channels, tenants, ...).
+At least 8 GB of RAM memory and 30 GB of free storage on your hard drive.
+In general, memory requirement will depends on the number and the complexity of storm topologies/spark applications you will be running at a time (e.g. input and output channels, tenants, ...).

 The standalone runs on the following systems: